-Kurashiki, Experience the Venetian Nuance in Japan
+Kurashiki, The Beautiful Venetian in Japan

 Not many people have heard the name of Kurashiki.
 Even for Japanese people, they are somewhat surprised.
 What’s in Kurashi City?

 The popularity of Kurashiki is unlike any major city in Japan, such as Osaka or Kyoto.
 However, there is a distinct beauty stored in the city of Kurashiki, and, of course, a long history.

 Kurashiki is located in Okayama Prefecture, north of the city of Hiroshima.
 You only have to walk for 10 minutes through the south exit of Kurashiki train station, to reach the city of Kurashiki.

 The beauty of Kurashiki is beautiful canal conservation.
 During the Edo period (1603-1867), the city of Kurashiki played an important role in the distribution of rice in Japan.

 The name Kurashiki itself is derived from the word “Kura” which means the storage area

 The old rice storage warehouses along the canal